-To visit you must come between May and September and make a reservation before arriving.
-Source: Jacob's Well
+You must visit between May and September and make a reservation before arriving.
+Source: Jacob's Well.

 Hancock Springs Pool

+The spring feeds Sulphur Creek and eventually the Lampasas river.
 The pool has a sulfur smell (like rotten eggs).
-The spring feeds Sulphur Creek, and eventually the Lampasas river.
-Because of its mineral contents some people believes it can heal anything.
+Because of its mineral contents, some people believe it can heal anything.

 You may visit this pool between Memorial Day and Labor Day Weekends.
 No need for reservations.